thanniq/NDZ/content/posts/about-ndz.md

 ## Who NDZ is For

-- Under 30s who need help with guides and resources on how to become a better version of themselves
+- Individuals who need help with guides and resources to learn a new skill and become a better version of themselves
-- Creatives who want to put their ideas out there but don’t know how
+- Freelancers who wants to monetize their skills but don't know how
-- Freelancers who want more streams of income but are struggling with the details
-- Entrepreneurs who need a thriving community of like-minded to share their struggles with.
+- Individuals who need a thriving community of like-minded peers to share their struggles with.

 ## Who NDZ is NOT For

 - If you're looking for some “done-for-you” money-making schemes.
 - If you're looking for a cult to join.
-This is simply a private community with a unique approach to work and life.
+This is simply a private community with a unique approach to learning.
 - Complainers or people with a victim mindset.
 Part of joining the community is letting go of blame and taking charge of your growth.

-<mark>NDZ is temporarily closed to new members because we're updating and creating new materials.
-Subscribe to my letters to know when we're open for registration.</mark>

-<div style="height: 40vmin;min-height: 360px"><script src="https://cdn.jsdelivr.net/ghost/signup-form@~0.1/umd/signup-form.min.js" data-background-color="#F1F3F4" data-text-color="#000000" data-button-color="#009961" data-button-text-color="#FFFFFF" data-title="By Thanni" data-description="Guides and resources on digital skills, remote work, and personal growth." data-icon="https://bythanni.com/content/images/size/w192h192/size/w256h256/2023/09/PP.png" data-site="https://bythanni.com" async></script></div>
+Ready to get started?
+[Click here](https://ndz.ng) to join NDZ